frankl114/aem3103-final/README.md

   # Figures

   ## Fig. 1: Single Parameter Variation
-  <2D trajectory simulated by varying single parameter at at time>
+  <2D trajectory simulated by varying single parameter at a time>
   ![problem 2 figure](./figs/fig1.png)
   <The above plot should also show the nominal trajectory>
   In the first figure, it shows the flight path of the paper airplane with highest, nominal and minmum initial velocity.